Take care of your body. It's the only place you have to live.

-The benefits of fitness for older adults includes being able to better control your weight, reduce your risk of diseases including diabetes, cardiovascular, some cancers, Alzheimer’s and metabolic syndrome, strengthen your bones and muscles, and live a higher quality of life with a better mood, less chance of falling, better recovery if you do fall, and improve your chances of living longer.
+Getting Fit After 50 – or at any time of your life – has many benefits.
+For those of us over 50, the benefits include improved weight management ability, reduction of age-related diseases including diabetes, cardiovascular, some cancers, Alzheimer’s and metabolic syndrome, stronger bones and muscles, and a higher quality of life with a better mood, less chance of falling, better recovery if you do fall, and improved chances of living longer.

 With all these benefits, the question is, are you doing anything to keep fit?
 Are you getting the minimum 30 minutes, 5 times per week?
 If not, why?